benhofflich/BIPN-162-Final-Project/README.md

 ## How to Run
 - `savedModels`, `demoImage.hdf5`, `model.py`, `supportingFunctions.py`, `testDemo.py`, `trn.py`, `dataset.hdf5` must be in the same directory
 - `trn.py` must be run on Google Colab
 - First run `trn.py` with the training dataset.
-After the model is trained and saved, run `testDemo.py` and specify which model you would like to use.
+After the model is trained, it will save in the `savedModels` folder and be named according to the date and time it was run.
+Run `testDemo.py` and specify which model you would like to use.